Cockscomb Basin Wildlife Sanctuary Hiking Trails Birdwatching UNESCO World Heritage Sites

 Rivers

 Belize is blessed with rivers that offer visitors adventure activities like tubing, canoeing, and rafting.
 The country is home to around 35 major rivers that historically served as crucial transport routes for the Mayans.
-Among them are several notable waterways: the Macal River, known for its scenic beauty, originates in the Maya Mountains and flows through the Cayo District; the Mopan River flows from Guatemala and joins the Macal River to form the Belize River, offering canoeing and tubing opportunities amidst deep ravines, waterfalls, and striking rock formations, and finall, the Monkey River, in south Belize, is known for its rich wildlife, including howler monkeys, iguanas, crocodiles, and tropical birds.
+Among them: the Macal River, known for its scenic beauty; the Mopan River offering canoeing and tubing opportunities amidst waterfalls and striking rock formations, and finally, the Monkey River, in south Belize, known for its rich wildlife, including howler monkeys, iguanas, crocodiles, and tropical birds.

 Trails & Hiking